GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

     git clone https://github.com/GoogleCloudPlatform/community.git

-If you use SSH keys to access Github, use the SSH equivalent:
+If you use SSH keys to access GitHub, use the SSH equivalent:

     git clone git@github.com:GoogleCloudPlatform/community.git